 Asphalt must be compressed and rolled during installation.
 It does not adjust well to different finishes, etching, or stamping.
 Some sealants contain tints or coloring, but options are generally limited to black.

 Cold winters can cause concrete to crack from constant freezing and thawing, while road salt eats away at concrete surfaces.
 Hot climates affect asphalt driveways just as adversely since asphalt becomes soft in the hot sun and can stick to car tires, shoes, and clothing.

-If you do not mind a driveway that costs more up front but lasts longer and offers customizability, choose a concrete driveway.
+If you do not mind a driveway that costs more upfront but lasts longer and offers customizability, chooses a concrete driveway.
 It is great for homeowners who plan to stay in their current home for many years and need an option that can handle heavy use.

 Overall, there are several factors to consider when choosing between a concrete or asphalt driveway.
 If you need help making a decision or, have your find made up, call Bortolo and Sons to get the job done.